alexdrone/ui_dsl_deprecated/README.md

 Then add the following line to your `Cartfile`:

 ```
-github "alexdrone/ReflektorKit" "master"
+github "alexdrone/Reflektor" "master"
 ```

-###Why ReflektorKit and not Pixate Freestyle or XYZ?
+###Why Reflektor and not Pixate Freestyle or XYZ?

 There are many libraries that offers a way to style native controls, but many times they have a completely different rendering pipeline that makes them incompatible with vanilla custom made uikit controls and they don't offer low level control over the styling of your components.

-Moreover the aim of these libraries is to port *all of the CSS practices and concepts* to the iOS platform, and I believe this is often an overkill and not an optimal fit.
+Moreover the aim of these libraries is to port *all of the CSS practices and philosophy* to the iOS platform, and this is often an overkill and not an optimal fit.

-ReflektorKit was made with UIKit in mind: it takes full advantage of all the capabilities UIKit offers out-of-the-box (such as *size classes*, *appearance selectors* and more) and it doens't fight the platform.
+Reflektor was made with UIKit in mind: it takes full advantage of all the capabilities UIKit offers out-of-the-box (such as *size classes*, *appearance selectors* and more) - it doens't fight the platform.

-With ReflektorKit you can have fine control over when a stylesheet property is computed and applied in the lifecycle of UIView.
+With Reflektor you can have fine control over when a stylesheet property is computed and applied in the lifecycle of UIView.

 Furthermore the properties defined in the scope a stylesheet selectors are purely *keyPaths*, making it straight-forward to style custom components or supply custom appearance selectors to a view.